khwong-c/lexi-can-just/README.md

 ## TO-DO
 - [x] Host the crawler on Lightsail.
-- [ ] Web API for data access (with FastAPI).
+- [x] Web API for data access (with FastAPI).
+- [ ] Think of functions provided by the service.
+(Select stats from an interval?
+Generated Graphics?)
-- [ ] Start-up script for launching the crawler and web service.
+- [x] Start-up script for launching the crawler and web service.
 - [ ] Analyse log and finetune crawling interval.